jeffmahoney/oauth2-clientd/README.md

 unencrypted form.
 The access token is available in plaintext but should be configured with a short expiration time.

+## Configuration

+With version 0.7, oauth2-clientd uses external configuration files to setup provider definitions.
+The defaults have remained the same and are shipped in a package resource file named `builtin-providers.conf`.
+This file, `/etc/oauth2-client.conf`, and `~/.config/oauth2-clientd/oauth2-clientd.conf` will be read in order and each is optional.
+Additional configuration files can be specified on the command line via the `-C <filename>`.
+The defaults can be cleared by using `-C ""` or `-C /dev/null` and subsequent uses of `-C` will again be additive.

+It is possible to extend provider definitions by inheriting from existing ones, adding or clearing options as needed.
+The most common use for this is to specify site- or user- specific client IDs and optional client secrets to existing profile definitions.
+To clear an option, assign it an empty value.

+### Format

+The configuration file format is the familiar [.INI](https://en.wikipedia.org/wiki/INI_file) file format used in many projects.
+The `DEFAULT` section defines the default provider definition using the `provider` option.
+Other sections define providers using the name of the section as the name of the provider.
+The options consumed by this tool are as follows:

+- `authorize_endpoint`: The URI to use to obtain an authorization code.
+- `token_endpoint`: The URI to use to obtain tokens using the authorization code or the refresh token..
+- `redirect_uri`: The URI to redirect the client to after successfully obtaining the refresh token.
+For this tool to work properly, it must be: `http://localhost`
+- `sasl_method`: The SASL method used.
+Will be `XOAUTH2` or `OAUTHBEARER`.
+- `scope`: The scopes associated with the token.
+These will be site and resource specific.
+Please reference the documentation for the service you are using to obtain proper scopes for the resource being accessed.

+For a full provider definition, reference the provided `builtin-providers.conf` file.

+### Example

+The following example, using contrived credentials, extends the Office365 definition for your site and uses it as the default provider.
+These configuration sections can be added to a one of the known locations shown above or in a new file used via `-C`.

+    [DEFAULT]
+    provider = site-o365

+    [site-o365]
+    inherits = office365
+    client_id = e9b20c6d-641d-4cf4-878d-fe78ff79746f
+    client_secret =

 ## Client IDs

 A client ID and optional secret is required for oauth2-clientd to